ShabdVasudeva/EvolutionX-Settings-Clone/README.md

 3. Select a setting category to modify specific preferences.
 4. Save changes after customizing settings.
 5. A new feature named Battery Saver and Wallpaper Plus has been added so it'll really helpful for u.

+## Credits

+A very special thanks to my channel subscribers for helping me in providing some stuff for completion of this app.

+also a special thanks to whole lineage os team to make their beautiful project LineageOS. as designs of this app is taken from lineageos os stock settings app.

 ## Contact